DynamoDS/DynamoPrimer/en/10_Custom-Nodes/10-6_Python-Templates.md

 ## Python Templates

 With Dynamo 2.0 we have the ability to specify a default template `(.py extension)` to use when opening the python window for the first time.
+This has been a long-desired request as this expedites the usage of Python within Dynamo.
+Having the ability to use a template allows us to have default imports ready to go when we want to develop a custom Python script.

 The location for this template is in the `APPDATA` location for your Dynamo install.